victor-develop/rest-mailer-hub-service/README.md

 ## RESTful API Documentation

 In fact it has only one endpoint, which is for you to send emails.
-Send records may be considered as features in the future.
+Send histories may be considered as features in the future.

 https://app.swaggerhub.com/apis/victor-develop/mailer-hub-service/0.1.0